 I had been raped at 15.
 She and the doctor felt it was in my best interest to have an abortion.

-I don’t make the connection until many years later.
+I didn’t make the connection until many years later.

 I often go with her when she’d clean house, especially after finding out I could partake of all that liquor!
 I soon become aware of this man.
 He’d give me lingering hugs which I enjoyed.

-I hadn’t grown up with a dad so at first I’m thinking that he’s just taking a fatherly interest in me.
-After all, he does have a young daughter!
+I hadn’t grown up with a dad, so at first, I’m thinking that he’s just taking a fatherly interest in me.
+After all, he does have a daughter younger than me!

-But then the hugs turn into him stroking my arm or pulling me into his lap at various times.
+But soon, the hugs turn into him stroking my arm or pulling me into his lap at various times.

 Why’d he do that?

 He said, “I knew you’d had an abortion and didn’t want you to be turned off by sex.
 Besides, I knew you weren’t a virgin any longer.
-Plus your mom owned me money for your procedure!”
+Plus, your mom owed me money for your procedure!”

 I was devastated!

-Also, during my teen years I was sexually active.
-Actually, I don’t remember a time in my life where that wasn’t a frequent act.
+During my teen years, I was sexually active.
+Actually, I don’t remember a time in my life when that wasn’t a frequent act.
 I always thought I was born to give men and women sexual pleasure!
 Or at least, that’s what I was taught!